Welcome

 Dear friends

-Do get in touch with me if you have any questions, and do let me know if you don’t think that you are on our mailing list so I can add you.
+Do get in touch if you would like more details about anything to do with the French Circle as I would be delighted to chat with you – and do let me know if you don’t think that you are on our mailing list so I can add you.

 Charlotte